Marcin Rozynek: Career

 In 2000, Marcin Rozynek met Grzegorz Ciechowski who undertook to release his first solo album.
 Work on Księga Urodzaju started in November 2001.
 At the beginning of December, Grzegorz Ciechowski got first effects of their cooperation, the end of the work was planned from January to February 2002.
 After Grzegorz Ciechowski's death, work on the album was finished by Leszek Biolik.
 Księga Urodzaju contains 11 songs, produced by Grzegorz Ciechowski and Leszek Biolik.
 Grzegorz Ciechowski also plays keyboard instruments.
 Najlepsze, first single from the album, promoted Show, film of Maciej Ślesicki and Teraz albo nigdy!, soap opera being displayed now.
 The premiere of debutant's album Księga Urodzaju was on 12 May 2003.

 The next album of the artist, named Następny Będziesz Ty, was released in October 2004.
 It was continuation of Księga Urodzaju in a big way.
-Big influence on the final form of the album was had by Leszek Kamiński, who also participated in production of the Rozynek's first one.
+Big influence on the final form of the album was by Leszek Kamiński, who also participated in production of the Rozynek's first one.
 In the album's last song Wiem co Piotr Wojtasik played the trumpet.
 As a bonus to the album was added song Nick of Time, written with a view to Eurovision Song Contest 2004.
 In 2004 Marcin Rozynek appeared at the National Festival of Polish Song in Opole in a competition of premiers with song Następny będziesz ty.

 Marcin Rozynek was awarded the Fryderyk in 2004 in category Vocalist of the Year, was nominated to this award in 2005, was awarded the Superjedynka in 2004 in Opole, was awarded as the Artist of the Year the Eska Music Award and was nominated to this award in categories Hit of the Year – Poland and Album of the Year.
 Rozynek was also twice awarded the Mikrofon Popcornu as Vocalist of the Year in 2004 and 2005.

 Third Marcin Rozynek's solo album named On-Off was released in December 2006.
 It's mainly acoustic-guitar album, somewhere combined with stylish electronic sounds and power of poetry.
 It was inspired by music of artists like Dave Matthews Band and Travis.
 In 2006, Rozynek took part in Opole's competition of premiers with song Historia miłosna '06.
 In 2007, Rozynek took part for the third time in Opole competition of premiers with song Pierwsze strony gazet.
 In 2008, he qualified for the Sopot International Song Festival with song Nigdy nie patrz w dół.
 Ubieranie do snu was released on 9 February 2009.